Toluca: Independence and post-independence

 In 1810, at the beginning of the independence movement, Miguel Hidalgo stayed in Toluca for a few days on his way to the Battle of Monte de las Cruces.
 In 1811, a group of indigenous natives of Mexico was shot and killed by Spanish royalists.
 In memorial to those who were killed in this incident, the place where this occurred was named "Plaza of the Martires".
 In 1812, the first city council of Toluca was installed.
 In 1821, independence was proclaimed by the local authorities.

-After the creation of the State of Mexico in 1825, the state capital moved to different cities several times. until in 1830, Toluca was finally designated as the constitutional capital of the State of Mexico.
+After the creation of the State of Mexico in 1825, the state capital moved to different cities several times.
+In 1830, Toluca was designated as the constitutional capital of the State of Mexico.
 In 1832, the building of "Los Portales" was started in downtown Toluca.
 In 1836, because of the centralization of the Mexican federal government, all branches of government were relocated to Mexico City after some were in Toluca for several years.

 In 1847, thanks to Ignacio Ramírez, "El Nigromante" or the Institute of Literature opened.
 In 1851, the "Teatro Principal" was built by González Arratia.
 Mariano Riva Palacio was named governor of the state and he started the most important modernization process of the city in the 19th century.
 In 1881, The Industrial Union was founded, the railroad was opened and the Bank of State of Mexico created the first bills in the country.
 In 1882, the Teachers College was founded.
 In 1910, people celebrated a century of Independence, and the Plaza España was inaugurated.